 7 Career-Focused Reasons to Pursue a Graduate Degree

 Earning an advanced degree enables you to change careers by helping you learn more about a new field and gain the skill set you need to make the switch.
 Some graduate programs, like those at Northeastern, allow you to gain hands-on experience in the field through experiential learning opportunities, such as co-op, short-term projects, in-class case studies, and research.
 This hands-on experience bolsters your resumé while signaling to employers that you have the transferable skills needed to be successful on the job.

-Bachelor’s degree holders are estimated to earn $2.27 million over their career, according to Georgetown’s Center on Education and the Workforce, while master’s degree holders can make up to $2.7 million—a sizable increase.
+Bachelor’s degree holders are estimated to earn $3 million over the course of their careers, according to the U.S. Bureau of Labor Statistics, while master’s degree holders typically make $3.5 million—a sizable increase.
 What’s more, depending on your chosen industry, you can almost double your salary with an advanced degree.
 Just keep in mind that some fields have a higher payoff than others.

 If you’re looking to secure a promotion, a graduate degree can help you gain the leadership skills required to move up the ladder at your current company.
 Certain industries prefer or require an advanced degree to transition into highly visible roles, particularly in management or leadership.
 Other fields require by law that employees have a master’s or doctoral degree before working in a specific role, such as a doctor or lawyer.

 If you’ve been in the workforce for several years and want to transition out of your current job, then the best way to do that could be with an advanced degree.
 For example, if you are interested in becoming the executive director of a nonprofit, a master’s in nonprofit management or public administration might be an ideal next step.

 4. “I want to specialize in a particular field.”